-Objective One: Fair and Efficient Trials and Imprisonment in Regional Countries maximized.
+Objective One: Fair and Efficient Trials and Imprisonment in Regional Countries

+Few regional states have an effective deep water naval capability and they therefore rely on foreign navies to act against piracy or at least to assist their own forces with long range detection.
+Those foreign navies require access to regional states that can deliver fair and efficient prosecutions and imprisonment if the effect of their naval operations is to be maximized.
 When requested, UNODC visits regional states to assess their preparedness to deal with piracy cases (whether the result of arrests by domestic law enforcement authorities or by foreign navies) and to advise them on measures they might take to improve their readiness.
-UNODC has donor funding to assist regional states to improve their capability to prosecute piracy, particularly where the state agrees to take suspects arrested by foreign navies for trial.
+UNODC has donor funding to assist regional states to improve their capability to prosecute piracy, particularly where thestate agrees to take suspects arrested by foreign navies for trial.